 This website, and the podcast, are truly a labour of love.

 My family and I live in London, Ontario.

 Thanks to everyone who has submitted reviews, blog posts and Facebook comments to this website.
 With over 2 million page views, you continue to make Stratford Festival Reviews a great place to spend some time.

 Please use the contact tool below to get in touch.

 Digital Tools I Can’t Live Without.

-Calendly – An simple scheduling tools I use to book interviews, appointments and more.
+Calendly – An simple scheduling tool I use to book interviews, appointments and more.
 It provides relief from back and forth emails.

 FreshBooks – Another Canadian tool that’s being used by millions around the world.
 FreshBooks changed the way I run my business, and pay my taxes.
 I can’t believe it took me so long to sign up!

 Libsyn My award winning podcast (Best Cultural Series, 2018 Canadian Podcasting Awards) is hosted on Libsyn.
 They offer the best service and stability, which comes from their years as the industry leader.
 Libsyn has been hosting podcasts since before the iPhone existed!
 I’ve spent time with Rob Walch, VP of Podcaster Relations, and would trust him with my life.